rewindbitcoin/watchtower/README.md

 - The RewindBitcoin app immediately displays emergency action options when you tap on the notification
 - You then have time to execute a "panic transaction" to move funds to your emergency cold storage before the attacker can access them
 - The service works silently in the background, only alerting you when necessary

+By default, the RewindBitcoin app uses our hosted Watchtower service, but for enhanced privacy, you can also run your own Watchtower instance and configure the app to use it instead.

 ---